SamVain/RunPilot/README.md

 # RunPilot

-RunPilot is a lightweight orchestration tool for **reproducible AI and ML training runs**.
+RunPilot is a lightweight orchestration and tracking tool for fully reproducible AI and ML training runs.

-You define a training run in a simple config file.
-RunPilot takes care of:
+Define a training run with a simple config file — RunPilot automatically captures the full execution record:

-- Creating a unique run directory
+- Unique run directory and immutable identifiers
-- Capturing metadata and parameters
+- Configuration, parameters, and environment metadata
-- Storing logs
+- Logs, metrics, and optional artifacts
-- Tracking run history locally
+- Local run history with export and sync options

-The long term vision is an **open core** CLI with a hosted **RunPilot Cloud** for teams, remote compute and enterprise features.
+RunPilot's long-term vision is open core: a free local CLI for reproducible research, with RunPilot Cloud providing shared run history, audit-ready records, collaboration, retention, compliance, and enterprise integration.

 ### Status:
 **Version**: `v0.1.0` \